mozilla/PyFxA/README.rst

   * being an FxA OAuth Service Provider
   * accessing attached services

-But none of that is really ready yet; caveat emptor.
+But none of that is ready yet; caveat emptor.

 Currently, basic auth-server operations should work like so::